The pre-K application for children born in 2015 is currently closed.

 Find open house dates in the calendar below, and contact schools directly to find out if they have special events or tours.

+During the application period, families can apply online with MySchools, over the phone, or in person at a Family Welcome Center.
 Interpretation services will be available in more than 200 languages for over-the-phone and in-person applications.
 You can ask questions and request information about admissions in any language when you call or go to a Family Welcome Center.

 Get Your Pre-K Offer